Al Leong

-Albert Leong (born September 30, 1952), also known as Al "Ka Bong" Leong, is an American stuntman and actor.
-Characterized by his martial arts skills (including Northern Shaolin Kung Fu, Tae Kwon Do, Kali, and Jujutsu), long wavy hair, and a prominent Fu Manchu moustache, he has had a number of small but memorable roles as a henchman in many popular action films, including Lethal Weapon and Die Hard.
-He is also notable for his role as Genghis Khan in Bill & Ted's Excellent Adventure.

-He collaborated with director John Carpenter in Big Trouble in Little China and They Live.
+Albert Leong (born September 30, 1952) is an American retired actor, martial artist, stuntman, and stunt co-ordinator.
+Often credited as "Asian Bad Guy", Leong was Hollywood's henchman of choice throughout the 1980s and 1990s.
+Characterised by his martial arts skills, long wavy hair, and a prominent Fu Manchu moustache, he has had a number of small but memorable roles in many popular action films, including Lethal Weapon (1987) with Mel Gibson and Danny Glover; Die Hard (1988) with Bruce Willis; Death Warrant (1990) with Jean-Claude Van Damme; and Rapid Fire (1992) with Brandon Lee.
+He is also notable for his role as Genghis Khan in Bill & Ted's Excellent Adventure (1989).
+He collaborated with director John Carpenter in Big Trouble in Little China (1986) and They Live (1988).
 Such appearances have garnered him a cult following.

+In television, he appeared in series such as T. J. Hooker, The Fall Guy, Knight Rider, and 24, among others.
+Leong's martial art foundation is steeped within the 5 Animal Styles taught by Grandmaster Ark Yuey Wong in Chinatown, Los Angeles.
+In 2014, he was inducted into the Martial Arts History Museum Hall of Fame.

 Early life

 Leong was born in St. Louis, Missouri.
 The youngest of three children born to Chinese American parents, he grew up behind the Chinese laundry that they owned.
 In 1962, when he was ten years old, they moved to Los Angeles.
 Leong attended Hollywood High School.